K3NK3/ComfyUI-K3NKImageGrab/README.md

 # K3NK Image Grab
-Advanced ComfyUI node for loading and processing images/latent files with full WanVideo SVI compatibility.
+Advanced ComfyUI node for loading and processing images/latent files with full WanVideoWrapper SVI compatibility.
 This node is specifically designed for video continuation workflows with **WanVideoWrapper SVI nodes**, allowing seamless loading of saved `.latent` files and proper formatting for temporal consistency.

 **Credit:** This node is a modified version of the original BoyoNodes by DragonDiffusion (https://github.com/DragonDiffusionbyBoyo/Boyonodes).
 Thanks to the author for the original implementation.

 ## Features
 - **Multi-format support**: Loads `.latent` files (safetensors, pickle, ComfyUI SaveLatent format), plus standard images
-- **WanVideo 5D format**: Outputs tensors in `[1, 16, T, H, W]` format compatible with WanVideo SVI nodes
+- **WanVideoWrapper 5D format**: Outputs tensors in `[1, 16, T, H, W]` format compatible with WanVideoWrapper SVI nodes
 - **Dual output system**: Separate `anchor_frame` and `latent_batch` outputs for SVI workflows
 - **Flexible file selection**: Grab N frames with configurable stride and ordering
 - **Independent anchor control**: Anchor frame selection independent of batch processing